MicrosoftDocs/Advertising-docs/BingAds/campaign-management-service/maxconversionsbiddingscheme.md

 ---
-title: MaxConversionsBiddingScheme Data Object ms.service: bing-ads-campaign-management-service ms.topic: article
+title: MaxConversionsBiddingScheme Data Object - Campaign Management ms.service: bing-ads-campaign-management-service ms.topic: article
 author: eric-urban
 ms.author: eur
 description: Defines an object that represents the maximum conversions bid strategy type.
 ---
-# MaxConversionsBiddingScheme Data Object
+# MaxConversionsBiddingScheme Data Object - Campaign Management
 Defines an object that represents the maximum conversions bid strategy type.

 Use this bid strategy to maximize the number of conversions given your maximum allowed budget.